ArchNemSyS/proto-to-protopuf/README.md

 # proto-to-protopuf
-A parser for Google proto source files to [protopuf](https://github.com/PragmaTwice/protopuf) C++ headers
+A simple parser for Google proto source files to [protopuf](https://github.com/PragmaTwice/protopuf) C++ headers
+- default usage is to convert all proto sources in one directory into protopuf headers

 ## Limitations
 - only supports proto version 2 files and common field types - (should be relatively easy to overload)
+- supports includes but cannot resolve enums and messages with the same name
+- no default header guards
-- ignores namespace package
+- ignores namespace/package attributes
 - tokenizer is confused by comment looking string literals aka - file paths // and /*
-- designed to be used as a batch/shell program, wrap it in a script or alter main to recurse over many files
 - doesn't generate make files etc

 ## Supported tags